Sub-Module 2.2: The Immutable Fortress — Zero-CVE with ACS Enforcement

 2. Search for legacy-python-api in the Image Name filter

-3. You will see 60 CVEs across the image, including critical and high severity findings:
+3. You will see the CVEs across the image, including Important and Moderate severity findings:

 Filter to show only fixable Critical and Important CVEs to see the most actionable findings:

-All of these CVEs come from OS-level packages in the python:3.11-buster base image — not from your application code.
+These CVEs come from Python packaging tools (pip, setuptools, wheel, mercurial) bundled in the base image — not from your application code.
 This is the security debt you carry by using a full OS-based container image.
+Additional OS-level packages are also present (visible in the syft SBOM in Exercise 5) but may not all have active CVE entries in the ACS database at any given time.

 Step 3: Count the Fixable CVEs